astriaai/astria-docs/docs/use-cases/room-redesign.md

 Controlnet `mlsd` is a more general model, used with a pre-processor that produces straight lines and is suitable for architecture.

+`mlsd` is support for both SDXL and SD1.5 models while `segroom` is only available for SD1.5 models.

 You may use the [multi-controlnet](/docs/features/multi-controlnet) option to combine both controlnets like `--controlnets mlsd segroom --controlnet_weights 1 0.5`.

 Additionally you may decide to automatically mask out windows and doors by using the `--mask_prompt windows door --mask_invert` prompt.
 See more information on [prompt masking syntax](/docs/features/prompt-masking).